 Repeat the entire process throughout the room.
-When all of your rows are installed, wipe any excess glue that has squeezed between the boards away with the adhesive remover towels.
+As you’re installing the planks make 100% sure to wipe any excess glue that has gotten on top of the planks with the adhesive remover towels.
 Your installation should end before you reach the doorway – in other words when you can no longer lay any new rows without stepping on the newly-installed floor.
-Once the installed floors have been allowed to dry for 24 hours, you may finish your installation.
+Once the installed floors have been allowed to dry for 6-10 hours, you may walk on your floors.

 You’ll most likely have to cut the last row of bamboo planks lengthwise to fit the remaining space between the floor and wall, and remember to leave a ¼-inch space between the last row and wall for expansion.

 You’ve just installed your bamboo floor over a concrete slab.
 All that’s left to do is invite some friends and family over to ‘ooh and ah’ over your beautiful room remodel.